chillu/github-dashing/README.md

  * `GITHUB_OAUTH_TOKEN`: See above
  * `LEADERBOARD_WEIGHTING`: Comma-separated weighting pairs influencing the multiplication of values used for the leaderboard widget score.
+   Example: `commits_additions_max=200,commits_additions_loc_threshold=1000,commits_deletions_max=100,commits_deletions_loc_threshold=1000`
+ * `LEADERBOARD_EDITS_WEIGHTING`: Comma-separated weighting pairs influencing the leaderboard widget scores based on lines of code added and deleted.
+The `max` and `threshold` values ensure the scores stay in reasonable bounds, and don't bias massive edits or additions of third party libraries to the codebase over other metrics.
+Note that the metrics are collected from the "default branch" in Github only.
    Example: `issues_opened=5,issues_closed=5,pull_requests_opened=10,pull_requests_closed=5,pull_request_comments=1,issue_comments=1,commit_comments=1,commits=20`
  * `TRAVIS_BRANCH_BLACKLIST`: A blacklist of branches ignored by repo, as a JSON string.
    This is useful to ignore old branches which no longer have active builds.